johnnyhuy/seek-code-challenge/README.md

 # Add the access key ID, secret & region
 aws configure

-cd ./infrastructure/ecs-stack
+# Use Terraform to deploy the stack

-# Download providers like AWS and prep the backend
+make deploy

-terraform init
+# Teardown the stack

-# This should prompt confirmation before applying the plan
+# WARNING!
+Make sure there's no running ECS tasks before executing this
-terraform apply
+make destroy
 ```

 Ta-da!
 You should have the ECS stack mentioned in this challenge.